saltyrtc/saltyrtc-meta/Protocol.md

 As soon as initiator and responder have authenticated themselves towards the server on the same path, the connections are linked together.
 Both peers may send payloads to each other and the signalling server simply relays them to the other peer.

 Now, the peers need to authenticate themselves towards each other and announce their session keys.
-This procedure can be seen in figure \ref{saltyrtc-signalling-auth}.
+This procedure can be seen in the following figure.

 The orange arrow in the figure expresses a payload that is encrypted by the authentication token.
 A green arrow indicates that the message payloads are encrypted by the peers permanent keys.
 A blue arrow marks message payloads that have been encrypted with the peers session keys.